bdelacretaz/sling-devops-experiments/README.md

 # Sling Devops Experiments, volume 1

-This is the first of a series of experiments about how Sling can be made more devops-friendly.
+This is the first of a series of experiments about how [Apache Sling](http://sling.apache.org) can be made more devops-friendly.

 The goal of this experiment is to implement a simple cluster controller that detects available Sling instances, and controls an HTTP load balancer front end to implement an atomic switch